PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation

-In conclusion, we present a novel pneumatic tactile sensor that leverages complementary sensing modalities to capture high-frequency acoustic signals from gentle compliant tool-tissue interaction for soft-tissue delineation in real-time.
+In conclusion, we present a novel pneumatic tactile sensor that leverages complementary sensing modalities to capture high-frequency acoustic signals from gentle tool-tissue interaction for soft-tissue delineation in real-time.
 The low cost, minimal fabrication, and smaller form factor allow easy integration in current robotic and handheld surgical scenarios.
 In the future, experiments will be conducted on soft-tissue brain phantoms \cite{prakash2023brain} and tissues of known mechanical properties to quantify the sensitivity of the sensor for further clinical use.
 Additionally, a hardware-software co-design will be undertaken to reduce the sensor form factor and utilize state-of-the-art signal processing techniques, such as spectrogram representation with convolutional neural networks, to leverage the rich signals present in acoustic data fully.
 Future work would aim to identify common feature sets between pressure and acoustic signals, while exploring additional modalities such as vision, to inform tissue identification and boundary delineation.